lineality/cs-computer-science-curriculum/README.md

 # Elements of Programming:
 ## Programs & Functions
-- MVP: Minimap Viable Products
+- MVP: Minimal Viable Products, "break down and build up"
 - Runtime, "optimization", and "Does it work"
 - Edge Cases
 - Workflow